Polycystic ovary syndrome (PCOS)

 - How does PCOS affect my chance of getting pregnant?

-- Are there any medicines that might help improve my symptoms or chance of getting pregnant?
+- Are there any medicines that might help improve my symptoms or make it easier to get pregnant?

-- How will PCOS affect my health in the long term?
+- How will PCOS affect my health later in life?

-- I have other medical conditions.
-How can I best manage them together?
+- I have other health issues.
+How can I manage them alongside PCOS?

 What to expect from your doctor